Minimum wage increase 2020. What does it mean for you?

 Here are some areas that are worth considering to make sure you are on the right track.

 Do you know which award covers your employees?
-I often speak to employers that tell me they pay above the minimum wage so their employees are not subject to an award.
+We often speak to employers that tell us they pay above the minimum wage so their employees are not subject to an award.

 You need to understand which award is applicable and remember that you can be covered by several different awards in the same business.